dimesoftware/messaging/README.md

 The most notable types in this assembly include:

-- `Ensure`: a handy and lightweight validation class.
+- `MsmqInstaller`: creates MSMQ queues

 ## Build and Test